aidh18/cse210-02/README.md

 # Hilo
 Are you willing to risk everything?
-Play Dice and you might be surprised.
+Play Hilo and you might be surprised.
 The rules are simple.
-Roll the dice.
-Count the ones and fives.
-Each one is worth 100 and 50 points respectively.
-As long as you roll at least a one or a five you can try again.
-If not the game is over.
+Draw a card.
+Guess higher or lower.
+If you are correct, you get 100 point.
+If you're wrong, lose 50 points.
+As long as you have more than 0 points, you can continue.
+If not, the game is over.

 ## Project Structure
 ---
 The project files and folders are organized as follows:
 ```
 root                    (project root folder)
-+-- dice                (source code for game)
++-- Game                (source code for game)
-  +-- game              (specific classes)
+  +-- Card.cs           (specific class)
+  +-- Director.cs       (control system)
-  +-- __main__.py       (program entry point)
++-- Program.cs          (program entry point)
 +-- README.md           (general info)
 ```

 ## Required Technologies
 ---
+* C#
-* Python 3.8.0
+* DotNet 6

 ## Authors
 ---
-* Matt Manley (manleym@byui.edu)
+* Stetson Wendel
+* Andrew Leland
+* Josh Shafer
+* Aidan Stacey